cancerit/ClusterSV/README.md

 The program scales quadratically with respect to the number of SVs in the, since the distance between each pair of SVs are computed.
 Thus, with

+SVs with at least one breakpoint within the provided telomere and centromere boundaries are discarded.
+Therefore the output may have fewer SVs than the input.
+This feature was originally created to ensure that the output from this script are compatible with downstream analysis scripts in the PCAWG-6 SV mechanisms project...

 The algorithm behind this script is described in the PCAWG-6 SV mechanisms manuscript.